Exotic topological order in fractal spin liquids: Topological spin liquid

 An equivalent, but more convenient way of classifying quantum phases uses local unitary transformations.
 Two ground states $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$ are considered to be in the same quantum phase when there exists some local unitary transformation connecting $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$.
 By local unitary transformations, we mean transformations generated by a set of geometrically local quantum operations, applied for a finite duration.
-On the other hand, when there is no local unitary transformation connecting $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$, they are in different quantum phases: \ba{ \mbox{Being connected only by global unitary} \ \Leftrightarrow \ \mbox{Different quantum phases} } Note that only global unitary transformations can change long-range properties of ground states.
+On the other hand, when there is no local unitary transformation connecting $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$, they are in different quantum phases.
+Only global unitary transformations can change long-range entanglement of ground states.

-These two classification principles of quantum phases, namely quantum phase transitions and local unitary transformations, are equivalent under appropriate assumptions.
-If two gapped Hamiltonians $H_{A}$ and $H_{B}$ can be transformed into each other continuously without closing the energy gap, correlation lengths of ground states remain finite, and ground states at each stage of transformation can be approximated by applying some quasi-local unitary transformations to original ground states~\cite{Bravyi10b}.
-Conversely, if $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$ are connected by some local unitary transformations, one can always continuously transform $H_{A}$ into $H_{B}$.
-Discussion so far is summarized in Fig.~\ref{phase_diagram}(a).
+These two classification principles of quantum phases are equivalent under appropriate assumptions.
+If two gapped Hamiltonians $H_{A}$ and $H_{B}$ can be transformed into each other continuously without closing the energy gap, correlation lengths of ground states remain finite, and ground states at each stage of transformation can be approximated via some quasi-local unitary transformations applied to original ground states.~\cite{Bravyi10b} Conversely, if $|\psi_{A}\rangle$ and $|\psi_{B}\rangle$ are connected by some local unitary transformations, one can always continuously transform $H_{A}$ into $H_{B}$.